AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

    and is periodically synced up with the C driver.
 The information available here is:

-   -  , : these are the boundary
+   -  physbc_lo, physbc_hi: these are the boundary
       condition types at the low and high ends of the domain, for each coordinate direction.
 Integer keys, Interior, Inflow,
       Outflow, Symmetry, SlipWall, and
       NoSlipWall allow you to interpret the values.

-   -  is the center of the problem.
+   -  center is the center of the problem.
 Note—this is up to the problem setup to define (in the probinit subroutine).
-      Alternately, it can be set at runtime via
+      Alternately, it can be set at runtime via castro.center.
-      .

       Usually center will be the physical center of the domain, but not always.
 For instance, for axisymmetric problems,